gatling/frontline-doc/content/reference/current/installation/kubernetes/index.md

 ```

 {{< alert tip >}}
-Depending on your needs, you may need to configure additional volumes on the FrontLine container (SSL certificate if HTTPS is configured, or keystore/truststore for LDAP support)
+Depending on your needs, you may need to configure additional volumes on the Gatling Enterprise container (SSL certificate if HTTPS is configured, or keystore/truststore for LDAP support)
 {{< /alert >}}